Luc-Bertin/PythonBlog/_posts/2020-09-01-some-python-exercices.md

 Add some behavior in the function definition for arbitrarily named keywords arguments (just as we did with `inverse`), and use them in different calls.

 ## Ex.
-4: Sort the  a sorted dictionary, sorted by values
+4: Sort a dictionary... by values !

 Hint: use `Ordereddict`